Save costs by automatically shutting down idle resources within Amazon SageMaker Studio

 - Running Instances/Running Apps – All instances, apps, notebooks, kernel sessions, Data Wrangler sessions, consoles or shells, and image terminals are shut down.
 System terminals aren’t shut down.
 Choose this option to stop the accrual of all charges.

 - Kernel Sessions – All kernels, notebooks, and consoles or shells are shut down.

 - Terminal Sessions – All image terminals and system terminals are shut down.

 To shut down resources, in the left sidebar, choose the Running Terminals and Kernels icon.
 To shut down a specific resource, choose the Power icon on the same row as the resource.

 For running instances, a confirmation dialog lists all the resources that will be shut down.
 For running apps, a confirmation dialog is displayed.
 Choose Shut Down All to proceed.
 No confirmation dialog is displayed for kernel sessions or terminal sessions.
 To shut down all resources in a section, choose the X icon to the right of the section label.
 A confirmation dialog is displayed.
 Choose Shut Down All to proceed.

-The idle time limit parameter is to set an time after which idle resources with no active notebook sessions are shut down.
+For instructions to install the auto shutdown extension, see Customize Amazon SageMaker Studio using Lifecycle Configurations.
+You can view the lifecycle configuration script in the github repo here.
+The lifecycle configuration script installs the extension and the idle timeout can be set using a command-line script created by the LCC.
+The idle time limit parameter is to set a time after which idle resources with no active notebook sessions are shut down.
 By default, the idle time limit is set to

 /aws/sagemaker/studio log group, and by going through the